BentoBoxWorld/BentoBox/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: Report a bug or a problem you're encountering with BentoBox.
 title: ''
-labels: 'Priority: Medium, Status: Pending, Type: Bug'
+labels: 'Status: Pending, Type: Bug'
 assignees: ''

 ---